NVIDIA/deepops/src/containers/ngc/README.md

 ## Kubeflow Integration

-As of v1.2.0, Kubeflow requires containers to start Jupyter, VSCode, or anohter web application in order to deploy through Kubeflow Notebooks.
+As of v1.2.0, Kubeflow requires containers to start Jupyter, VSCode, or another web application in order to deploy through Kubeflow Notebooks.

 A bare-minimum Dockerfile must define the `FROM`, `ENTRYPOINT`, and `CMD`, similar to below.
 Note that the `base_url` must be defined for Kubeflow to redirect properly.